pachyderm/pachyderm/doc/deployment/deploy_custom.md

 If you did not use [StatefulSets](./on_premises.html#statefulsets) to deploy Pachyderm, that is, you do not specify `--dynamic-etcd-nodes` flag, the value that you specify for `--persistent-disk` causes `pachctl` to write a manifest for creating a [`PersistentVolume`](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) that Pachyderm's `etcd` uses in its [`PersistentVolumeClaim`](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#persistentvolumeclaims).

+A common persistent volume uses in enterprises is an NFS mount backed by a storage fabric of some sort.
+In this case, a StorageClass for an NFS mount will be made available for consumption.
+Consult with your Kubernetes administrators to learn what resources are available for your deployment

 ### PersistentVolumeClaim